nathanchrs/oprecarc/README.md

 6. Create an empty MySQL/MariaDB database
 7. Edit configurations in `config` to match local environment and DB
 8. `knex migrate:latest` to make DB tables
-9. `knex seed:run` to seed DB with sample data (optional, recommended for development and testing only)
+9. `knex seed:run` to seed DB with sample data (create admin user with NIM 00000000 and password admin - WARNING: will drop users table; do NOT run if upgrading)
 10. `npm run build`
 11. Edit `oprecarc.conf` (especially `command` and `user`) to match your environment.
 12. Copy `oprecarc.conf` to `/etc/supervisor/conf.d` directory.